snipercup/CataX/.project-management/current-prd/tasks-bug-logic-maintenance.md

 - Unit tests should typically be placed in `/Tests/Unit/`.

 ## Tasks
-- [ ] 2.0 Include killer information in quest updates
+- [c] 2.0 Include killer information in quest updates

 *End of document*